abhaydesai76/Python_BankingSector_RiskAnalysis/README.md

 • Plot various graphs for different columns
 • Plot co-relation for different columns

-Plot graphs for current application…
+# Plot graphs for current application:
 • % of defaulters Vs regular payer
 • Age wise breakup of defaulters
 • Loan type wise breakup in terms of defaulters and regular payer